kardinal-eros/sabotagmaps/example.md

 ## 6   8040-2 8040    2
 ```

 It is easy to plot what we created so far.
 First we plot the grid along with axes.
 Then, a polygon representing the initial extent is overlayed.
 The `pretty` functions finds intervals that perfectly fit the mapping grid scheme.
 It accept two resolutions: grid units (resolution `GRID`) or grid cells (resolution `CELL`).
 The `pretty` function is essential in a standard workflow.
-Beware, the `floragrid` function also accepts argument `resultion` to be passed internally to function `pretty`.
+Beware, the `floragrid` function also accepts argument `resoltion` to be passed internally to function `pretty`.

 ```r